Stirling-Tools/Stirling-Tools.github.io/docs/Analytics-and-telemetry.md

 #### Usage data
 - Aggregate counts (e.g., total number of user accounts created)
 - Feature/tool usage (which tools/operations are used)
+- Numerical volume of PDFs processed and operations run.
+The backend batches these into a `pdf_operation_metrics` event flushed roughly every 2 hours, and the editor emits `editor_pdf_uploaded` and `editor_operation` events.
+A `source` field (`api` vs `editor`) distinguishes editor usage from API usage.
 - Error tracking
 - Browser and device information (for the web interface)

+Only the **counts** are collected - **no document content, PDF data, or file metadata is ever included** in these events.
+All of it is gated behind `system.enableAnalytics` plus user consent.

 **Important privacy notes**:
 - **No document content, PDF data, or file metadata is ever collected or transmitted.**